playframework/playframework/documentation/manual/releases/release26/migration26/Migration26.md

 val myConfig: String = myConfigOption.getOrElse(computeDefaultValue())
 ```

-Also, there are several methods in the old `Configuration` that return Java types, like `getBooleanList`.
+Also, there are several methods in the old [`play.api.Configuration`](api/scala/play/api/Configuration.html) that return Java types, like `getBooleanList`.
 We recommend using the Scala version `get[Seq[Boolean]]` instead if possible.
 If that is not possible, you can access the `underlying` Config object and call `getBooleanList` from it.

 The deprecation messages on the existing methods also explain how to migrate each method.
-See [[the Scala Configuration docs|ScalaConfig]] for more details on the proper use of `play.api.Configuration`.
+See [[the Scala Configuration docs|ScalaConfig]] for more details on the proper use of [`play.api.Configuration`](api/scala/play/api/Configuration.html).

 ## Play JSON API changes